barraquda/zkafka/README.md

 zkafka = Zkafka.new '#{Zookeeper IP}:#{Zookeeper Port}'
 ```

-For producing a message and put it into Kafka, write the following line.
+For producing a message and putting it into Kafka, write the following line.

 ```ruby
 zkafka.produce Zkafka::Message.new('topic', 'message')